armory/docs/content/en/armory-enterprise/plugin-guide/iam-authentication.md

 > The plugin is not actively tested in all compatible versions with all variants but is expected to work in the above.

-## IAM Authentication plugin configuration
+## IAM Authentication Plugin Configuration

 Make sure you meet the following prerequisites:
 - Your MySQL Aurora cluster/instance has the **IAM Database Authentication** enabled.
 For further details on how to enable IAM Database Authentication, please refer to the [Enabling and disabling IAM database authentication documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.Enabling.html).
-- The database users you are using for the `orca`, `clouddriver`, and `front50` services exists in AWS IAM and has the right permissions to acces to your RDS Aurora cluster/instance.
+- The database users you are using for the `orca`, `clouddriver`, and `front50` services exists in AWS IAM and has the right permissions to access to your RDS Aurora cluster/instance.
 For further details on how to configure the database users permissions on IAM, please refer to the [Creating and using an IAM policy for IAM database access documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.DBAccounts.html).
 - The database users you are using for the `orca`, `clouddriver`, and `front50` services have the **AWSAuthenticationPlugin** enabled and has the right permissions in their corresponding database.
 For further details on how to enable the AWSAuthenticationPlugin, please refer to the [Creating a database account using IAM authentication documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.IAMDBAuth.DBAccounts.html).
 For more information on the permissions required for the `orca`, `clouddriver`, and `front50` users over the database, please refer to [Configure Spinnaker's Orca Service to Use SQL RDBMS documentation](https://docs.armory.io/armory-enterprise/armory-admin/orca-sql-configure), [Configure Clouddriver to use a SQL Database documentation](https://docs.armory.io/armory-enterprise/armory-admin/clouddriver-sql-configure/), and [Set up Front50 to use SQL documentation](https://spinnaker.io/docs/setup/productionize/persistence/front50-sql/).
-- The `orca`, `clouddriver`, and `front50` databases schema meet the requirements from the above references.
+- The `orca`, `clouddriver`, and `front50` databases schema meet the requirements from the preceding references.

 Example configuration using the Spinnaker Operator for `clouddriver` service: